Tao Gate

 There are many potential gateways…

-Without any doubt each of us feels separation in his/her own way from the root meaning of ourselves, and from what our life might amount to… To discover again the Gate occurs to some of us.
-Some of us actually are interested in a big picture, in what the cosmos could mean.
+Without any doubt each of us feels separation in his/her bones from the root meaning of ourselves, and from what our life might amount to… Each feels severed.
+To discover again the Gate occurs to some of us.
+Some actually are interested in a big picture, in what the cosmos could mean.
 In the 21st Century we have a cornucopia of founding myths to consider, to evaluate, to appropriate as resource.
-Also there’s the cupboard of world-literature from which we experiment with recipes having a religious flavor.
+Also not to be forgotten is the cupboard of world-literature from which we experiment with recipes having a religious flavor.

 Shakespeare anyone?